likicv/usysml-test-cases/README.md

 | v0.03 (spiral 3) | +`redefines`, +`subsets`, +`specializes` | None yet |

-The idea behind uSysML is that SysML v2 behaviors are decomposable in the sense that it would possible to create valid SysML v2 models with only a subset of features defined by the full SysML v2 specification.
-In fact, with just a subset of the SysML v2 features, for example the keywords `package`, `part`, `part def`, it would possible to create quite complex models that are fully compliant with the SysML v2 specification.
+The key idea behind uSysML is that SysML v2 behaviors are decomposable in the sense that it would possible to create valid SysML v2 models with only a subset of the features defined by the full SysML v2 specification (in fact, with just a small subset of the SysML v2 features, for example the keywords `package`, `part`, `part def`, it would possible to create quite complex models that are fully compliant with the SysML v2 specification).

-The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring the practical issues relevant to the SysML v2 implementation.
-It is sometimes useful to think of uSysML as a limited implementation of the SysML v2 specification.
-Consider how this would contrast with a full implementation of the SysML v2 specification.
-An implementation corresponding to uSysML v0.01 would support only the SysML v2 behaviors associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
+The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring practical issues relevant to the SysML v2 implementation.
+While the uSysML project is independent of any specific implementation, it is sometimes useful to think of uSysML as being a limited implementation of the SysML v2 specification.
+Consider the following: an implementation corresponding to uSysML v0.01 would support only the SysML v2 behaviors associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
 Furthermore, every model specified by uSysML would be a valid SysML v2 model, and paresable by the full SysML v2 implementation.
 The reverse is not true: because uSysML implementation is limited and the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by an uSysML implementation.

 The following references are used in this work:
 - Kernel Modeling Language (KerML) (‘1-Kernel_Modeling_Language.pdf’)